s-zeid/elements/README.md

-  The fact that this is a shell script, the script itself is inefficient, and it has to start up and tear down a container just for jq multiple times obviously results in decreased performance and increased attack surface.
+  The fact that this is a shell script, the script itself is inefficient, and it has to start up and tear down a container just for jq multiple times obviously results in slower startup times and increased attack surface.
   I plan to switch to a compiled runtime binary that includes its own (third-party) JSON library and also uses an intermediate config file to define the command-line arguments and other parts that are currently